williamouyang/okta.github.io/_source/_docs/api/resources/groups.md

 Creates a group rule to dynamically add users to the specified group if they match the condition

-> Group rules would be created with status='INACTIVE'.
+> Group rules are created with status='INACTIVE'.

 ##### Request Parameters
 {:.api .api-request .api-request-params}